 - Expert skiers (both classic and skate) have the skill and fitness to flex stiffer skis, so they’ll generally prefer slightly longer skis for the increased rigidity and glide they provide.

 Note: with variations in modern ski design, old-school ski sizing strategies (like adding x cm to your height or buying a ski that’s as long as the height of your outstretched arm) no longer apply.

 Sidecut and dual sidecut

-Dual sidecut describes the shape of high-performance skis that have a wider shovel, waist, and tail.
+- Dual sidecut describes the shape of high-performance skis that have a wider shovel (the turned up part in the front), waist and tail.
 The advantage is more power in the push phase and the ability to easily return to centre during the glide phase.